Get more lag in the golf swing & more distance

 Whilst I’ll admit some of those things can help you hit longer drives, in my experience most golfers regardless of their age or physical ability can add significant distance to all their shots.

-Most golfers lose substantial distance because of these 6 things:
+Most golfers lose distance because of these 6 things:

 - Incomplete shoulder turn